the-quran/quran-api/README.md

 # The Quran API
-The Quran API is built with NestJS, Graphql, Docker, Docker Compose, Kubernetes, Prisma and PostgreSQL.
+The Quran API is built with NestJS, Graphql, Prisma, PostgreSQL, Docker and Kubernetes.

 ## CI/CD (DevOps)